medic/cht-core/DEVELOPMENT.md

 #### ngrok

-1. Create an [ngrok account](https://ngrok.com/), download & install the binary and link your computer to your ngrok account.
+1. Create an [ngrok account](https://ngrok.com/), download and install the binary, then link your computer to your ngrok account.
 1. Start `ngrok` to connect to:
     * An API running via `grunt` or `horti`, execute `./ngrok http 5988`
     * An API running via `docker`, execute `./ngrok http 443`